 Abstract: The emerging diffuse and complex discourse on knowledge management has, amongst many things, given some focus to the nature of education and training for professionals engaged in managing knowledge.
 The complexity of charting an educational and training pathway becomes apparent when considered against the plethora of perspectives of what constitutes knowledge management, as

-Abstract: We all know that.
+Abstract: Librarians are the ultimate knowledge managers.
+We all know that.
 After all, haven’t we been the custodians of documented knowledge for centuries?
 Who could possibly do it better than us?
 Well, then why aren’t people knocking down our doors, begging us to be the knowledge managers of the organisation?
-Are they just ignorant of how fantastic we are, or
+Are they just ignorant

 Abstract: This paper seeks to establish the state of knowledge of Knowledge Management (KM) among Library and Information Services (LIS) professionals, the extent to which they find positions in the KM sector, the extent to which they practise identifiable KM processes in their work and the adequacy of educational preparation and professional development opportunities.